 11 of 21

-The visitor center is located near the parking area, and is available to rent seasonally.
+The visitor center is located near the parking area, and is open to the public daily.
+Visitors can use the center on a first-come, first-serve basis unless an interpretive program is scheduled.
 In the winter it becomes the trail center, where cross country skiers and snowshoers can warm up and socialize.

 12 of 21